writethedocs/www/docs/conf/australia/2024/news/tickets-cfp-reminder.rst

 .. post:: August 6, 2024
    :tags: {{shortcode}}-{{year}}, website, cfp, tickets

-Ticket Sales, Grant Program, and Call for Proposals Reminder
+Call for Proposals, Ticket Sales, and Grant Program Reminder
 =============================================================

 Greetings, documentarians!
-Just a quick reminder that tickets are `on sale now <https://www.writethedocs.org/conf/australia/{{year}}/tickets/>`_, and to remind you that our `Call for Proposals <https://www.writethedocs.org/conf/australia/{{year}}/cfp/>`_ is still open.
+Just a quick reminder that our `Call for Proposals <https://www.writethedocs.org/conf/australia/{{year}}/cfp/>`_ is still open, tickets are `on sale now <https://www.writethedocs.org/conf/australia/{{year}}/tickets/>`_, and you can still apply for our Grants program on `our website <https://www.writethedocs.org/conf/{{ shortcode }}/{{ year }}/opportunity-grants/>`_.

-Speaking at Write the Docs is a fantastic way to share your ideas with our inspiring community of documentarians.
-If there is something you’d really like to see a talk about this year, submit a proposal for it or refer someone else who would be good!

 Submit your talk by {{ cfp.ends }}
 ------------------------------------

 There are only a few weeks left to submit your proposal!
 Check out the `Call for Proposals page <https://www.writethedocs.org/conf/australia/{{year}}/cfp/>`_ for more details about what we are looking for.

+Speaking at Write the Docs is a fantastic way to share your ideas with our inspiring community of documentarians.
+If there is something you’d really like to see a talk about this year, submit a proposal for it or refer someone else who would be good!

 And if you already have an idea but you’re having a hard time getting your proposal to come together, you can always ask for feedback on the `Write the Docs Slack <https://www.writethedocs.org/slack/>`_.
 The community is there to help!